Obed101/athric/athric/README.md

 > Setup and Installation NOT given out

 ## How To Use - Step-by-step
->> The documentation will be available soon
+>> The documentation will be available here soon